-Achievina high quality, well-designed A well-designed place development is central to the Vision of the new Local Plan which is the reason why there is a specific topic on this issue.
+Achievina high quality, well-designed A well-designed place development is central to the Vision of the new Local Plan which is reason why there is a specific topic on this issue.
 It is important to note that we are not starting from scratch.
 There is a wealth of national and local guidance and evidence which should be followed by developers and need not be repeated here.
-Lifespan However, the following diagram sets out the ten characteristics Ø, of beautiful, enduring and Made to last successful places as defined in the National Design Guide which are included Efficient and resilient because they are key to achieving high quality and buildings places.
-It then outlines omes Functional, healthy some specific issues to and sustainable consider in the context of development in the Accessible and easy to move Plan area which have integrated around been mapped against the ten characteristics in the Enhanced and National Design Guide.
-More optimised detailed guidance on design Public Nature issues can be prepared at spaces either local or site specific level in Neighbourhood Development Plans, ommun Village Design Statements, Local Design Codes and development briefs/masterplans The ten that have been prepared and consulted on characteristics of for specific development sites. well-designed places
+Lifespan However, the following diagram sets out the ten characteristics of beautiful, enduring and Made to last successful places as defined in the National Design Guide which are included Efficient and resilient because they are key to achieving high quality and buildings places.
+It then outlines omes Functional, healthy and sustainable some specific issues to consider in the context of development in the Accessible and easy to move Plan area which have integrated around been mapped against the ten characteristics in Enhanced and the National Design Guide. optimised More detailed guidance on Public Nature design issues can be prepared spaces at either local or site specific level Neighbourhood Development in ommun Plans, Village Design Statements, and development briefs/masterplans that have The ten been prepared and consulted on for specific characteristics of development sites. well-designed places